 For the perfect gift, bundle some coffee beans and/or tea bags with a set of mug rugs in a reusable produce bag made with coordinating fabric.
 This is a great project for beginners who are learning to sew.
 It only requires straight, short lines of sewing and very little fabric and supplies.
 In fact, this is a great scrap-busting project for both fabric and batting.
 Here are some other awesome sewing projects for beginners that we love.
 Now, let’s gather up our supplies and get started!

 - Various Ground Spices – Cinnamon, Clove, All Spice

 - Turning Tool or Chopstick

 A set of fabric quarters is perfect for this project since they all coordinate.
 Scraps from a quilt are also a great choice.
 You can use leftover batting too.

 How to Make a Mug Rug

 Before you begin, it is a good idea wash, dry and press your fabric.

 Step 1 – Cut Fabric

-Cut your fabric to 5.5″ x 5.5″ squares.
+Cut t out two 5.5″ x 5.5″ fabric squares for your coasters.
+I cut out enough fabric for several coasters .
 A rotary cutter and cutting mat make quick work of this step.

 Step 2 – Cut Batting